Stop Paint Peeling On Your Home with Paint Binders & Peel Stop Primers

 Let's be clear, in most cases normal surface preparation will remedy the paint peeling issues and get your surface ready for new coatings.
 I would say that 9 times out of 10 when we encounter peeling paint on exterior siding we will begin by pressure washing the home, which cleans the surface and also removes the majority of the loose paint.

-After we give it a few days to dry thoroughly we'll come back with scraping tools and work on any remaining edges that aren't well-adhered.
+After we give it time to dry thoroughly, we'll come back with scraping tools and work on any remaining edges that aren't well-adhered.
 If everything appears to be good, you can then feather-sand all of those edges to smooth the transition and help to minimize future peeling.

 Ok, so you've followed these steps but your paint is still peeling.
 What now?